HMD Global: Sales

 HMD executive Juho Sarvikas said on 16 August 2017 that the company had shipped "millions of units of the 3, 5 and 6," with demand "far outstripping" supply.
 As of June 2017, demand of the new Nokia 3310 has been up to seven times higher than expected in the UK.

 By Q2 2017, HMD had 0.4% market share in the smartphone market, making it the 11th largest in Europe, and 5th largest in Finland.
 An IDC analyst called it a "great start."
 According to Counterpoint Research on 1 December 2017, – the first anniversary of HMD – the company was the 8th largest mobile phone vendor in the world (this includes both smartphones and feature phones).
 It was ranked 5th in India, 4th in Russia, 3rd in the UK, and 1st in the Middle East.
 It also became the 4th vendor in Germany as of Q3 2017.

 1.5 million Nokia smartphones were sold in the first half of 2017, up from virtually zero the year before.

 In Q4 2017, HMD was the best-selling mobile phone vendor overall in Vietnam and most Middle Eastern countries, and also the no. 1 feature phone vendor worldwide.
 It was also the 3rd best-selling smartphone vendor in the UK, the first time for the Nokia brand since 2010.
 In Q3 2018, HMD had the biggest year-on-year sales growth of 71% to 4.8 million units shipped that quarter, making it the 9th largest smartphone vendor worldwide.

 In Q2 2019, HMD sold 4.8 million smartphones, up from 4.5 million in Q2 2018.

+In the year 2022 HMD sold a total of 40 million devices, down from 56 million in 2021.

 Operation

 Staff

-The CEO and presidency role is fulfilled by Florian Seiche, formerly Nokia Europe's senior vice president of sales and marketing, who also had stints at Siemens, Orange and HTC.
+The CEO and presidency role is fulfilled by Jean-Francoise Baril.
+He has been in the post since November 2022 having replaced Florian Seiche.
+Seiche, formerly Nokia Europe's senior vice president of sales and marketing, who also had stints at Siemens, Orange and HTC.
 The original CEO was Arto Nummela, who joined Nokia in 1994 and served in several positions including product creation and portfolio before moving to Microsoft Mobile when it was formed 2014.
 On 19 July 2017 Nummela left the company by "mutual agreement", leading to the president, Seiche, to become acting CEO.

 On 15 August 2016, Pekka Rantala, former CEO of Rovio Entertainment, became HMD's chief marketing officer, commenting that Nokia will "rise again."
 Rantala previously held several positions at Nokia from 1994 to 2011 such as leader of Nokia's European operations.